kunupat/aws-solution-architect-associate-certification-notes/README.md

 - **Customer provided keys (SSE-C)**
   - Amazon S3 does not store your encryption key.
 You have to manage your encryption keys

+##### Default Encryption
+It can be either AES-256 or AWS-KMS or None.
+Any new object will be encrypted with the chosen default encryption.

+#### Data In Transit
 ##### Client Side Encryption
 - Encrypt data before uploading to S3.
 There are two options available:
   - Use AWS KMS-Managed customer master key
   - Use client-side master key

-##### Default Encryption
-It can be either AES-256 or AWS-KMS or None.
-Any new object will be encrypted with the chosen default encryption.

 ## Elastic Compute Cloud
 ### AWS services that are specific to a region